 Wish to study in the USA?
 Well, we all do at some point because the USA is home to some of the best universities in the world!
-The best universities in the USA have formed a group of universities which is called the Ivy League Schools, which has universities like Harvard and Yale, adding to its prestige and name.
+The best universities in the USA have formed a group of universities called the Ivy League Schools, with universities like Harvard and Yale, adding to its prestige and name.
 If you want to learn more about Ivy League Universities, continue reading this article.

 What are Ivy League Schools?

-Ivy league schools are a group of 8 private universities in the Northeast of America which make up the Ivy League Athletic Conference.
+Ivy League schools comprise 8 private universities in the Northeast of America that comprise the Ivy League Athletic Conference.
 These universities have the lowest acceptance rates in the US, making it really hard for students to get into.
-These amazing 8 universities are all-rounders when it comes to providing students with exceptional quality of education and extracurriculars, and it’s well known that there is no competition to the Ivy League schools.
+These amazing 8 universities are all-rounders in providing students with exceptional quality education, extracurriculars, and student housing solutions, ensuring students have access to comprehensive support during their academic journey.

 It’s a known fact that getting admission to Ivy League universities is a tough battle among students.
 Still, hundreds and thousands of students apply to these prestigious institutions, and the ones that did get accepted have a future as bright as the sun.
 In this article further, you will learn everything about Ivy League schools.